-Application Dose Limit Occupational Exposed Person Dose Limit Members of the public Effective dose 20 mSv per year averaged over a period of 5 consecutive calendar years ^{4,5,6} 1 mSv in a year 7 Equivalent dose to: (a) Lens of the eye 20 mSv per year averaged over a period of 5 consecutive calendar years ^{4,5,6} 15 mSv in a year (b) Skin 8 500 mSv in a year 50 mSv in a year (c) The hands and feet 500 mSv in a year No limit specified Note 1: The limit apply to the sum of the relevant doses from external exposure in the specified period and the committed dose from intakes in the same period.
-In this Note, committed dose means the dose of radiation, arising from the intake of radioactive material accumulated by the body over 50 years following the intake (except in the case if intakes by children, where it is the dose accumulated until the age of 70) Note 2: Any dose resulting from me edical diagnosis should not be taken inf to account Note 3: Any dose attributable to no taken into account. rmal naturally occurring background le vels of radiation should not be Note 4: With the further provision the nat the effective dose must not exceed 50mSv in a single year Note 5: When a female employee declares a pregnancy, the embryo or foetus should be afforded the same level of protection as a member of the public Note 6: When, in exceptional circumstances, a temporary change in the dose limit requirements is approved by the Authority, one of the following conditions applies: (a) The effective dose limit must not exceed 50mSv per year for the period, that must not exceed 5 years, for which the temporary change is approved, and (b) The period for which the 20mSv per year average applies must not exceed 10 consecutive years and the effective dose must not exceed 50mSv in any single year Note 7: In special circumstances, a higher value of effective dose could be allowed in a single year,
+Application Dose Limit Occupational Exposed Person Dose Limit Members of the public Effective dose 20 mSv per year averaged over a period of 5 consecutive calendar years 1 mSv in a year Equivalent dose to: (a) Lens of the eye 20 mSv per year averaged over a period of 5 consecutive calendar years 4,5,6 15 mSv in a year (b) Skin 500 mSv in a year 50 mSv in a year (c) The hands and feet 500 mSv in a year No limit specified

+Note 1: The limit apply to the sum of the relevant doses from external exposure in the specified period and the committed dose from intakes in the same period.
+In this Note, committed dose means the dose of radiation, arising from the intake of radioactive material accumulated by the body over 50 years following the intake (except in the case if intakes by children, where it is the dose accumulated until the age of 70)

+Note 2: Any dose resulting from medical diagnosis should not be taken into account

+Note 3: Any dose attributable to normal naturally occurring background levels of radiation should not be taken into account.

+Note 4: With the further provision that the effective dose must not exceed 50mSv in a single year

+Note 5: When a female employee declares a pregnancy, the embryo or foetus should be afforded the same level of protection as a member of the public

+Note 6: When, in exceptional circumstances, a temporary change in the dose limit requirements is approved by the Authority, one of the following conditions applies:

+- (a) The effective dose limit must not exceed 50mSv per year for the period, that must not exceed 5 years, for which the temporary change is approved, and - (b) The period for which the 20mSv per year average applies must not exceed 10 consecutive years and the effective dose must not exceed 50mSv in any single year

+Note 7: In special circumstances, a higher value of effective dose could be allowed in a single year,